-- Strengthen local government revenues through appropriate economic development activities such as business retention and recruitment, and advocacy at the local, regional, state and federal levels to provide sufficient flexible funding, with local control, to support programs that serve vulnerable populations and improve the quality of life in Humboldt County. - 2.
+- 1. Strengthen local government revenues through appropriate economic development activities such as business retention and recruitment, and advocacy at the local, regional, state and federal levels to provide sufficient flexible funding, with local control, to support programs that serve vulnerable populations and improve the quality of life in Humboldt County. - 2.
 Increase efficient use of local government expenditures by avoiding unnecessary duplication of efforts, contracts and personnel who perform similar services.
 Consolidate special districts when economically feasible, and where transparency and accountability are not compromised. - 3.
 Accommodate county or city needs by providing general services instead of creating new government structures. - 4.
 Encourage the use of fees that positively impact the community overall when services result in specific individual benefit.
 Fees should be reviewed at budget time to reflect the cost of services. - 5.
 Use assessment districts to help finance capital improvements and maintenance within those areas.
 Allocation of public and private benefits of the capital improvements must be carefully determined.
 Payment of assessment for those on fixed incomes may be deferred until the property is sold or inherited.

-The Role of Government in Economic Development in Humboldt County - 1982, 2005, 2014
+The Role of Government in Economic Development in Humboldt County - 1982, 2005, 2014, 2024

-Position Summary: Support of economic development in Humboldt County by local government defining goals, setting priorities, providing appropriate planning and implementation, understanding and implementing environmental regulations, facilitating coordination and funding, and promoting public awareness of the procedures for economic development.
+Position Summary: Support economic development in Humboldt County by local government defining goals, setting priorities, providing appropriate planning and implementation, understanding and implementing environmental regulations, facilitating coordination and funding, and promoting public awareness of the procedures for economic development.
 Support of tourism and recreation as important to the economic development of Humboldt County.

-- Local government in Humboldt County should promote economic development which is favorably evaluated using the following criteria: Is acceptable environmentally; is labor intensive; uses existing local labor force; complements present business (including tourist business, arts and artisans); is water and energy efficient; makes best use of native resources (including agricultural and timber lands), renewable resources and waste products. - 2.
-Local governments can become more effective in encouraging economic development by: Completing general plans and implementing general plans; long range capital improvement planning; facilitating the permit process by various procedures, for example: a) check list, b) plan review, c) scoping sessions; supporting transportation development which will enhance prospective economic development; promoting equitable rates and schedules.
+- 1. Local governments in Humboldt County should promote prosperity through economic development using the following criteria: Is acceptable environmentally and plans for sea level rise and other climate change challenges; promotes job creation at an equitable livable wage that uses the existing local labor force; complements present business (including tourist business, arts, and artisans); is water and energy efficient; makes best use of native resources, (including water, air, aquaculture, mariculture, agricultural and timber lands,) renewable resources and waste products. - 2.
+Local governments should become more effective in encouraging economic development by the following actions: Completing, updating and implementing general plans; long-range capital improvement planning; facilitating the permit process through clarity, consistency, and efficiency; supporting development of a broad variety of accessible and safe modes of transportation with equitable rates and schedules to enhance economic development; and providing for adequate housing. - 3.
+Local governments should become more effective in coordinating economic development by the following actions: Promoting timely economic planning and development, such as the Comprehensive Economic Development Strategy, countywide and in collaboration with local tribes, as well as for individual areas; promoting understanding and cooperation between the different entities and agencies involved in economic development; establishing a centralized location in the county staffed by trained and qualified people for up-to-date, effective dissemination of information related to economic development.

-- 3. Local governments should become more effective in coordinating economic development by: Promoting economic planning and development countywide as well as for individual areas; promoting understanding and cooperation between the different entities and agencies involved in economic development; establishing a centralized location in the county for dissemination of information related to economic development, staffed by trained and qualified persons. - 4.
-An effort should be made by the County Board of Supervisors to determine the effectiveness of present promotion and advertising efforts.
+4. Effort should be made by the County Board of Supervisors to determine and guide the effectiveness and coordination of County promotion and advertising efforts.